Geometric Phases and Holonomy in Structured Optical Fields: The simplest case of the Pancharatnam phase

 \subsubsection{Action of the waveplate}

-As we have seen earlier, action of the waveplate is described with help of $SU(2)$ matrix~\eqref{su2matrix}.
+As we have seen earlier, the action of the waveplate is described with the help of the $SU(2)$ matrix~\eqref{su2matrix}.
 But how can we see that this action corresponds somehow to the connection form~\eqref{eq:A_in4cord}?
-We discuss this in detail in the Appendix~\ref{app:rightleft}. {The answer is the following: the motion of a point on the sphere $S^3$ under the action~\eqref{su2matrix} of an $SU(2)$ one-parameter subgroup comes from parallel transport if and only if the corresponding projection on the Poincar\'e sphere moves along a great circle, namely, a geodesic on $S^2$~\cite{Berry1987-TheAdiabaticPhasea, Voitiv2023-Experimentalmeasurem, Hagen:24}. }
+We discuss this in detail in the Appendix~\ref{app:rightleft}. {The answer is the following: the motion of a point on the sphere $S^3$ under the action~\eqref{su2matrix} of an $SU(2)$ one-parameter subgroup comes from parallel transport if and only if the corresponding projection on the Poincar\'e sphere moves along a great circle, namely, a geodesic on $S^2$~\cite{Berry1987-TheAdiabaticPhasea, Voitiv2023-Experimentalmeasurem, Hagen:24, Courtial1999Dec}. {We illustrate this schematically in Fig.~\ref{Fig:paral}.} }